merecka/merecka.github.io/_posts/2019-07-11-sinatra_project_-_freelance_job_board.markdown

 The Owner's job creation page:
 ![](https://i.imgur.com/bytO72F.png)

 All Jobs and Users & Owners accounts are saved to a SQLite database.
-User and Owner accounts are created username, email address, and passwords:
+User and Owner accounts are created with a username, email address, and password: